davidscott321/-liri-node-app/README.md

 This application is useful when you need to find concerts for your favorite artist, movie details for a movie you can't get out of your head, and song detials for that song you can't get out of your head!

+If you want to take a look at the searches you have performed or at the results from your past searches, you can check out the log.txt file!

 ## Demo

 There is a live demo of this application posted on Youtube.
 Here is the link to that demo: https://youtu.be/k8nZSMifyrc